 The English minor consists of 15 upper-division English credits and allows the student three elective courses in addition to two required courses.
 Pursuing Honors in English offers students a dynamic and focused intellectual experience as they select from a range of Honors tutorials, work closely with faculty members and one another, and write creative or scholarly theses.

 Our graduate program offers both the MA and the PhD degrees.
 Students may pursue the MA with a concentration in Literary Studies in English, Composition and Rhetoric, Creative Writing, or Cultural Studies in Asia/Pacific.
 Doctoral candidates in Creative Writing may submit creative work for the dissertation.

 The Department supports a number of scholarly and creative print and on-line journals and sponsors readings and talks by visiting writers and scholars throughout the year.
-There are opportunities to work on journals and conferences, to do undergraduate tutoring, to do mentoring as a graduate student, to do internships in the community, and much more.
+There are opportunities to work on journals and conferences, to do undergraduate tutoring, to serve as a writing mentor as an MA student, to teach undergraduates as a PhD Graduate Assistant, and to do internships in the community, and much more.